officelifehq/officelife/docs/introduction.md

 #### Crons

-* LogMissedWorklogEntry that runs at 11pm every day
+* `LogMissedWorklogEntry` that runs at 11pm every day.
+This job checks all the employees who hasn't logged a worklog on the current day, and increments the `consecutive_worklog_missed` field in the Employee table for each found employee.

 ### Users vs employees